-As beards are becoming more stylish, and seen as both manly and fashionable, it’s becoming common to see beard butter featured as a part of a man’s bathroom arsenal.
+As beards are becoming more stylish and seen as both manly and fashionable, it’s becoming common to see beard butter featured as a part of a man’s bathroom arsenal.

-Beard butter comes in a variety of types, so if you are thinking of investing in this miracle substance to tame your facial hair, it’s important to first understand what it is and what it does before you choose one for your needs.
+This product comes in a variety of types, so if you are thinking of investing in this miracle substance to tame your facial hair, it’s important to first understand what it is and what it does before you choose one for your needs.

 Without further ado, here is everything you need to know about beard butter:

-What is Beard Butter
+What is Beard Butter For

 There are a number of online references on how to properly care for your beard, but beard butter should always be part of the package.

 It hydrates your skin and gives it a soft to the touch feeling that will make you want to show off your beard with pride each day.

-Beard Butter works effectively by using its specially formulated composition to penetrate deeply into your facial hair, both nourishing and effectively conditioning your beard.
+Beard butter works effectively by using its specially formulated composition to penetrate deeply into your facial hair, both nourishing and effectively conditioning your beard.

-This is the ideal type of beard butter for you if you are going to spend time trying to style your beard, as these formulas provide all the benefits that come from beard butters without wax.
+This is the ideal type for you if you are going to spend time trying to style your beard, as these formulas provide all the benefits that come from beard butters without wax.

 How to Use Beard Butter